-|1.||Determine if qualification is listed on the Fed Uni Scope of Registration for delivery.||Associate Director/ Education Manager/ Coordinator||
+|1.||Determine if qualification is listed on the Federation University Scope of Registration for delivery.||Director Operations/ Education Manager/ Coordinator||

-|2.||Complete / modify the Training and Assessment Strategy (TAS) for each qualification and various delivery modes.||Education Manager||
+|3.||Complete / modify the Training and Assessment Strategy – TAS Part A for each qualification and various delivery modes.||Education Manager||

-|4.||Complete / modify Trainer Skills Matrix (TSM) for each qualification and ensure staff work plans and Performance and Professional Development Plans (PRDP) are current.
-(Standard 1.13, 1.16)||
+|5.||Complete / modify Trainer Skills Matrix (TSM) for each qualification and ensure staff work plans and Performance and Professional Development Plans (PRDP) are current.||Director Operations / Education Manager / Trainer / Assessor||

-|5.||Add, delete or modify Student Management System My Student Centre (MySC) program data.||Education Manager / Coordinator||
+|6.||Add, delete or modify Student Management System My Student Centre (MySC) program data.||Education Manager||

-|7.||Ensure planned delivery to apprentices/trainees, overseas students studying on-shore and VETIS students meets the requirements of all additional VET Procedures.||Education Manager||
+|7.||Ensure planned delivery to apprentices/trainees, overseas students studying on-shore and VETiS students meets the requirements of all additional VET Procedures.||Education Manager||

-|7.||Ensure assessment is planned according to the VET Assessment Procedure and all assessment tools are designed using the full current version of the Fed Uni Assessment Tool only.||Education Manager / Coordinator||
+|8.||Ensure assessment is planned according to the VET Assessment Procedure and all assessment tools are designed using the full current version of the Federation University Assessment Tools only.||Education Manager||

 Refer to the VET Assessment Procedure.

 |11.||Arrange and / or ensure marketing materials are ethical, accurate and consistent with the Scope of Registration.||Education Manager / Marketing Officer||

 For more detailed information refer to:

 RPL / Credit Transfer offered and recognised.
-(Standard 1.12, 3.5)

 |Education Manager / Coordinator / Trainer / Assessor||

-|1.||Ensure all assigned trainers /assessors have access to information as detailed in the VET Assessment Procedure.||Education Manager /Coordinator / Trainer/Assessor||
+|1.||Ensure all assigned trainers /assessors have access to the current qualification information as detailed in the VET Assessment Procedure.||Education Manager / Trainer/Assessor||

 Refer to the VET Assessment Procedure.